-Example of annual fees and costs for a balanced or other fund
+Example of annual fees and costs for CFS Growth Builder

 This table gives an example of how the ongoing annual fees and costs for this product can affect your investment over a 1-year period.
 You should use this table to compare this product with other products offered by managed investment schemes.